UrsaDK/AppMaker/README.md

     appmaker [options] <url-or-file> <path-to-app>

     Create a MacOS app by encapsulating a given executable or URL into an app.
-    The file will be copyed inside the new app, and executed on app start.
+    The file will be copied inside the new app, and executed on app start.

         Options                 All options are optional and
         -------                 can be supplied in any order.